Nieliheng/nieliheng.github.io/README.md

 ## About Me

 Welcome to my personal page!
 I am currently pursuing my Master's degree in Computer Science at the City University of Hong Kong.
-My interests lie primarily in machine learning, natural language processing, and computer graphics.
+My interests lie primarily in machine learning and natural language processing.

 ---